cardillan/mindcode/README.markdown

 > [!IMPORTANT]
 > In the [2.3.0 release](CHANGELOG.markdown#230), Mindcode introduces a stricter form of the syntax where semicolons and the `do`/`then` keywords are no longer optional.
 The original syntax is deprecated, but will be available for some time through the `#relaxed;` directive, which can be put at the beginning of your code.
 See [Strict and Relaxed syntax](doc/syntax/SYNTAX-STRICT-RELAXED.markdown).
 >
-> The relaxed variant of the syntax and will be eventually removed.
+> The relaxed variant of the syntax will be eventually removed.

 ## Latest development

 The most important recent changes to Mindcode include:

+* Mindustry Logic
+  * Full support for the Mindustry Logic in the upcoming Mindustry version 8.
 * User interface
   * Significant improvement in reporting error messages generated during compilation.
   * Ability to inject the mlog code to Mindustry processors via the [Mlog Watcher mod](/doc/syntax/TOOLS-MLOG-WATCHER.markdown).
   * Options for running the compiled mlog code in an emulated processor.
 * Mindcode syntax
   * New mechanism for [program parametrization](doc/syntax/SYNTAX-1-VARIABLES.markdown#program-parameters).
   * Improved [List iteration loops](doc/syntax/SYNTAX-3-STATEMENTS.markdown#list-iteration-loops) supporting more than one loop variable and modification of the list elements.